Services

 Collecting rent and providing rent statements

-We promptly transfer the rent we receive from the tenant to you.
-We will provide you with regular statements that clearly show what money we have received and what we have transferred to you.
 On the rare occasion that a tenant fails to pay their rent, we make sure that we chase arrears promptly.
 We keep records to help with any possession or arrears proceedings.
 If you have been paid too much rent, we can refund any overpayment from money we hold on your behalf.

-Renewing and ending the tenancy
+Rent increases and ending the tenancy

-We understand the importance of your rental investment and in particular the need to make plans around regular rental income and having vacant possession at the end of the tenancy.
-Towards the end of the initial fixed term, we will contact you to ask your plans.
+Towards the end of the initial 12 months of the tenancy agreement we will contact you to ask your plans.
 If you are happy for the tenancy to continue and the tenant agrees, we will negotiate the terms of the renewal and make sure that everything is confirmed in writing.

 Remarketing